 I should be changing my filter every 3 - 3.5 months or so.

-Our customer average for filter change frequency for this product is every 4 months (Or one 3 pack of filters per year)
+Our customer average for water filter change frequency for this product is every 4 months (Or one 3 pack of filters per year)

 Now that you have calculated how often you should be changing your filter, can you say that you've been doing it correctly?
 Over half of our customers choose a filter subscription to help ensure they are getting their filters before their current filter runs out.
 Read why a filter subscription makes a lot of sense here.